healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

 SITE_NAME applies an additional alerting rule for jobs that use the `/start` signal.

-If a job sends a "start" signal, but then does not send a "success" signal within its configured grace time, SITE_NAME will assume the job has failed.
+If a job sends a "start" signal but does not send a "success" signal within its configured grace time, SITE_NAME will assume the job has failed.
 It will mark the job as "down" and send out alerts.